-There are three common types of spinal tumors that can cause back pain: vertebral column tumors, intradural-extramedullary tumors, and intramedullary tumors.
+There are 2 general types of spinal tumors that can cause pain: primary tumors and secondary (metastatic) tumors.

-Intradural-Extramedullary (inside the dura) tumors grow within the spinal canal (under the membrane that covers the spinal cord) but outside of the nerves.
-Usually these tumors are benign and slow growing.
-However, they can cause symptoms of pain and weakness.
+An intradural-extramedullary (inside the dura) tumor grows under the outermost layer (dura) that covers the spinal cord but outside of the spinal cord.
+Usually these tumors are benign and slow-growing.
+They can cause symptoms of pain and weakness.

 In This Article: